REBELinBLUE/kube-guide/3-tutorial.md

 - `LivenessProbe` - Checks that the application is live, if it fails the container is killed and restarted depending upon the *Pods* `spec.restartPolicy`.
-- `ReadinessProbe` - For checking that the application is able to receive traffic, if not it is removed from the *Endpoint* created by any *Service* pointing to the *Pod* and re-added when the probe is successful.
+- `ReadinessProbe` - For checking that the application is able to receive traffic, if not it is removed from the *Endpoints* created by any *Service* pointing to the *Pod* and re-added when the probe is successful.
 - `StartupProbe` - Normally not used as the `LivenessProbe` generally does the same thing, but if your application takes a long time to startup the `LivenessProbe` may not be suitable as you would need to increase the failure threshold to a value which would be unsuitable for checking liveness once the application is running.
 If the *probe*